 Here's mine.

 Over the next 90 days, I'm reimagining this newsletter.
 Community Matters is for you—but also for your audience, your clients, and the communities you're building with such care.
+I want it to be a shared space.
+Your voice, your questions, your experiences will help shape what we explore together.

 My hope is to put a few more tools in your hands.
 A few more ideas in your heart.
 And a few more stories that help you gather people well.